 Spiritual exploration is not about “following” a set way of doctrine or someone else’s journey; It’s about learning to find your way.
 And it’s also about finding a place where it is okay to ask the right questions about your path.
-This is your journey, and you’ll find meaning on your own terms in your own time.
+It’s your journey, and you’ll find meaning on your terms in your own time.

 You don’t always have to walk alone.
 It’s good to walk alongside others on the same path.
 Life is your opportunity to undertake a fearless spiritual quest.
-It’s not following or being forced to “believe” out of tradition, relationship, or fear.
+It’s not following or “believing” in mythology or superstition.

 The bottom line here, learn as many spiritual technologies as you can.
-Start with a beginning grounding meditation.
-It’s only two-steps so everyone can learn it.
-The next step would be basic mindfulness meditation and forest bathing.
-In particular, these practices help develop your own path, and they will help the voice of your intuition to speak.
+For example, start with a beginning grounding meditation.
+Then progress to the next steps of mindfulness meditation and forest bathing.
+Be aware of your opportunities to learn and share.

 Above all, keep asking yourself about the lesson contained in the experience.
 What are the right questions to ask yourself?
 They are always the questions that challenge your sacred ground.
 How can I learn more?
-What resources are available to me to start my spiritual quest?
+What resources are available to me?
+Don’t discount any opportunity.
 How much time do I have to investigate and practice?
 Allocate time to apply the learning.

 Personal illumination through the Enneagram

 The path isn’t always about seeking those things that make us happy.
-It is about asking the right questions.
-These create internal confrontations, providing the “Eureka” experiences.
-These explosive moments of personal illumination enable great strides and leaps of growth and clarity.
+Looking within forces us to confront our bias and prejudice.
+These moments of personal illumination can give us additional clarity.
+It’s a chance to grow.
 Often these epiphanies come in times of stillness when we suspend the internal dialogue.
 One analytical tool that can help us do this is the Enneagram.

 The Enneagram Personality Profile is a system based on a questionnaire.
 It helps us understand the mechanisms of Ego, our personality, and instinct.
 It surprises many people to find they operate much of their waking hours on “automatic pilot.”
 This tool helps put you back in the driver’s seat, where you have more choices.
 Inner work can be emotionally challenging for inner work.
 Confronting your thought processes is taxing.